-§2 Description of the study programme
+§ 2 Description of the study programme

-- (1) The joint Bachelor's Programme Economy, Health and Sports Tourism of the Leopold-Franzens-University (LFUI) and UMIT Private University of Health Sciences, Medical Informatics and Technology, Hall in Tirol, is held in Landeck.
-The study programme offers academic economic education with focus on the sector of alpine health and sports tourism. - (2) Regarding the organisation of the joint study programme, the regulations of the cooperation agreement between LFUI and UMIT on the realisation of the joint Bachelor's Programme Economy, Health and Sports Tourism apply.
+- (1) The joint Bachelor's Programme Economy, Health and Sports Tourism of the Leopold-Franzens-University (LFUI) and UMIT TIROL Private University of Health Sciences and Technology, Hall in Tirol, is held in Landeck.
+The study programme offers academic economic education with focus on the sector of alpine health and sports tourism. - (2) Regarding the organisation of the joint study programme, the regulations of the cooperation agreement between LFUI and UMIT TIROL on the realization of the joint Bachelor's Programme Economy, Health and Sports Tourism from 13 September 2013, in the currently valid version, apply.
 The cooperation agreement states that all study law questions are subject to the regulations of the LFUI. - (3) The regulations of the LFUI apply for the evaluation of the courses. - (4) The joint Bachelor's programme aims at supplying the students with theoretical, methodological and practical tools for making a contribution to the further development and the implementation of trends in tourism in the Alpine area.
 Focus lies on sustainable health and sports tourism.
 Thanks to practical experience and project studies as well as applied science, an intensive transfer to businesses and organisations, especially in the area of innovative health and sports tourism is aimed for. - (5) The study programme is a full-time study programme with modular structure.

-§3 Qualification profile
+§ 3 Qualification profile